koshambiB/TicTacToe/README.md

 The code is organized into several functions:

-Oturn: Handles O player's turn, taking input, validating it, and updating the board.
+Oturn: Handles O player's turn, taking input, validating it, and updating the board. <br/>
-Xturn: Similar to Oturn but for X player.
+Xturn: Handles X player's turn, taking input, validating it, and updating the board. <br/>
 game: Main game loop that manages turns, win conditions, draws, and restarts.

 ## Playing the Game: